ssokolow/quicktile/docs/config.rst

 QuickTile's behaviour is currently controlled by a ``.ini``-like configuration file stored at :file:`~/.config/quicktile.cfg`.

+It will be generated/regenerated from a set of defaults when QuickTile is run if it does not exist.

 At present, due to the ``.ini`` format's inability to handle arbitrary hierarchical data, configuration beyond what is listed here requires modifying QuickTile's source code, though it *is* planned to switch to a new